 With Drupal, administrators can have greater control over who can view and who can make changes to every part of the site.
 The software operates on a system of user roles and access permission.

-This allows the administrators to create roles that give limited permission to the viewers.
+This allows administrators to create roles that give limited permission to the viewers.
 For example, a site might create an Author role that permits him or her to update the content but will not have the authority to publish or remove any content.

 When compared to the other popular content management systems, Drupal proves to be protected from the most common malware.
 Drupal offers a flexibility feature with the presence of multiple attractive themes and customization options for you to choose from.

 Managing updates with the Drupal Update Manager

 For any content management system, software updates or patches are vital.
 Every new update is aimed at resolving the issues faced by the older version.
-New updates also provide enhanced security and ability to fix bugs.
+New updates also provide enhanced security and the ability to fix bugs.